Babinda

 Babinda hosts an older demographic, ranking in the top quartile nationwide

-Babinda's median age is 47 years, which is notably higher than Rest of Qld's 41 years and older than the national norm of 38 years.
-Compared to the Rest of Qld average, Babinda has a notably over-represented 65-74 cohort at 15.8%, while the 25-34 age group is under-represented at 8.1%.
-This concentration in the 65-74 age range is well above the national average of 9.4%.
-Between 2021 and present, the 75 to 84 age group has grown from 6.2% to 8.0%, while the 65 to 74 cohort increased from 14.7% to 15.8%.
-Conversely, the 5 to 14 age group declined from 12.5% to 11.2%, and the 45 to 54 age group dropped from 13.7% to 12.6%.
-Demographic modeling suggests that Babinda's age profile will evolve significantly by 2041.
-The 75 to 84 age cohort is projected to expand notably, growing by 176 people (46%) from 386 to 563.
+Babinda's median age is 47 years, which is notably higher than Rest of Qld's 41 years and also considerably older than the national norm of 38 years.
+Compared to the Rest of Qld average, Babinda has a notably over-represented 65-74 cohort (15.8% locally), while the 25-34 year-olds are under-represented (8.1%).
+This concentration in the 65-74 age group is well above the national figure of 9.4%.
+Since 2021, Babinda has seen growth in its 75 to 84 age group from 6.2% to 8.0%, and an increase in the 65 to 74 cohort from 14.7% to 15.8%.
+Conversely, the 5 to 14 cohort has declined from 12.5% to 11.2%, and the 45 to 54 group has dropped from 13.7% to 12.6%.
+Demographic modeling suggests Babinda's age profile will evolve significantly by 2041, with the 75 to 84 age cohort projected to expand notably, increasing by 176 people (46%) from 386 to 563.
 Notably, the combined 65+ age groups are expected to account for 62% of total population growth, reflecting Babinda's aging demographic profile.
-In contrast, population declines are projected for the 55 to 64 and 5 to 14 age cohorts.
+In contrast, population declines are projected for the 55 to 64 and 5 to 14 cohorts.

 Frequently Asked Questions - Age